 For the curious reader, we have prepared information on topics that every farmer or amateur gardener should know.
-We will present to you a soil definition and explain where it comes from.
+We will present a soil definition and explain where it comes from.
 We will also talk about the different types of soil and two processes that will help you when growing plants – soil conservation and soil degradation.

 If you are in the middle of fulfilling your dream of building your own house, don't forget to check our concrete calculator to see how many bags of cement you will need!